 Aats (pronounced AH-ats) is another slow-cooked Egyptian soup – but this one is made of lentils.
-It is also eaten with pita bread as the only utensil.
+It is also typically eaten with pita bread as the only utensil.
 They have dishes that taste quite similar to this in Moroccan and Russian cultures as well.

 Ruz Eb Laban

 As another one of my favorite Egyptian foods, basboosa (pronounced bes-boo-seh) definitely had to make it onto this list.
 Pictured in the very first image of this post, this sweet, syrup-infused semolina cake is absolutely delicious!
-I would highly recommend.

 Last on the list is another Egyptian holiday cookie.
 Beskawit (pronounced bess-keh-wit) is actually quite simple to make.
-The hardest part is the shaping of they dough, as these bite-size cookies are typically shaped with a piping bag, so they look like little dollops of frosting with a single chocolate chip cookie on top.
+The hardest part is the shaping of they dough, as these bite-size cookies are typically shaped with a piping bag, so they look like little dollops of frosting with a single chocolate chip on top.